Diversity of Answers to Conjunctive Queries

 The UACQ $Q$ is then defined as $Q (x_1,\dots ,x_{3n},y) := \phi \lor \psi$ with

 Moreover, we set the target diversity to $d=f(3n+1)$, where $f$ is the aggregator of $\delta$, and we are looking for $k=2$ solutions to reach this diversity.
 Observe that each variable appears exactly once in $\phi$ and once in $\psi$, which makes both formulas trivially acyclic.
 Furthermore, $Q$ contains no existential variables.

 The intuition of the big conjunction in $\phi$ (resp.\ $\psi$) is to ``encode'' for each vertex $v_i$ (resp.\ $v'_i$) the 3 edges incident to this vertex in the form of the 3 $x$-variables with the corresponding indices.
 The relation symbol chosen for each vertex $v_i$ or $v'_i$ depends on the color list for this vertex.
 For instance, if $C(v_1) = \{2,3\}$ and if $v_1$ is incident to the edges $e_4, e_6, e_7$, then the first conjunct in the definition of $\phi$ is of the form $R_{\{2,3\}} (x_4,x_6,x_7)$.
 Note that the order of the variables in this atom is irrelevant since the $R$-relations contain only tuples with identical values in all 3 positions.
-Intuitively, this ensures that a vertex (in this case $v_1$) gets the same color (in this case color 2 or 3) in all its incident edges (in this case $e_4, e_6, e_7$). \end{proof}
+Intuitively, this ensures that a vertex (in this case $v_1$) gets the same color (in this case color 2 or 3) in all its incident edges (in this case $e_4, e_6, e_7$).

 It remains to prove the correctness of this reduction.
 For this, observe that diversity $d = f(3n+1)$ can only be achieved by two answers $\gamma,\gamma'$ that differ on all variables due to ws-monotonicity.
 Due to the $y$ variable with possible values 0 and 1, one answer has to satisfy $\phi$ while the other answer satisfies $\psi$.
 W.l.o.g., let $\gamma$ satisfy $\phi$ and let $\gamma'$ satisfy $\psi$.
 The intuition behind the reduction is that $\gamma$ tells us how to color the vertices in $V$ while $\gamma'$ tells us how to color the vertices in $V'$.